-Enfield Community Power will only launch if it is able to offer residential default rates that are initially lower than or competitive with those offered by the local Utilities; thereafter, the program will strive to maintain competitive rates for all default service customers, as well as customers who opt-in or opt-up to receive optional retail products, while working to achieve the program's goals (as set forth in this Electric Aggregation Plan and modified from time to time at the direction of the Selectboard).
+Rye Community Power will only launch if it is able to offer residential default rates that are initially lower than or competitive with those offered by Eversource; thereafter, the program will strive to maintain competitive rates for all default service customers, as well as customers who opt-in or opt-up to receive optional retail products, while working to achieve the program's goals (as set forth in this Electric Aggregation Plan and modified from time to time at the direction of the Rye Select Board).

-The Selectboard will adopt Energy Risk Management and Financial Reserve policies to govern the program's power procurement and rate-setting decisions.
-Rates will be set at a level such that revenues from participating customers are projected to meet or exceed the ongoing operating and capital costs of the program.
+The Rye Select Board will adopt Energy Risk Management and Financial Reserve policies to govern the program's power procurement and rate-setting decisions.
+Rates will be set at a level such that revenues from participating customers are projected to meet or exceed the ongoing costs of the program.
+No revenues collected from participating customers shall be deposited into any general fund and/or used for any purposes inconsistent with the goals of Rye Community Power.

-To ensure the financial stability of Enfield Community Power, a portion of revenues will be deposited in a financial reserve account.
+To ensure the financial stability of Rye Community Power, a portion of revenues will be deposited in a financial reserve account.
 In general, the fund will be restricted for uses such as:

-- In the near-term, maintain competitive customer rates in the context of price fluctuations in the electricity market and other factors; - In the medium term, as collateral for power purchase agreements (including for the development of new renewable and battery storage projects), and for additional credit enhancements and purposes that lower the program's cost of service; and - Over the long term, may also be used to directly fund other program financial requirements, or to augment the financing for development of new projects and programs in the later years of the program, subject to the Selectboard's approval.
+- In the near-term, maintain competitive customer rates in the context of price fluctuations in the electricity market and other factors; - In the medium term, as collateral for power purchase agreements (including for the development of new renewable and battery storage projects), and for additional credit enhancements and purposes that lower the program's cost of service; and - Over the long term, may also be used to directly fund other program financial requirements, or to augment the financing for development of new projects and programs in the later years of the program, subject to the Rye Select Board's approval.